MK-986123/AA-Tweaker/README.md

 ## NO REUPLOADS

-Please, if you want to share AA AIO TWEAKER, DO NOT reupload the APK elsewhere.
-Just redirect the users to the download page.
-Any unauthorized re-upload of the APK, in any way, will result in a DMCA takedown request.
+Please, if you want to share AA AIO TWEAKER, do not reupload the APK elsewhere.
+Just redirect the users to this download page.
 ## NEW

 AA AIO TWEAKER is open to translations!
 [Join translations on Crowdin](https://crwd.in/aa-aio-tweaker)